unoghub/VerificationOfficer/README.md

 - `VERIFICATION_SUBMISSIONS_CHANNEL_ID`: ID of the channel where the verification submissions will be sent
 - `VERIFICATION_APPROVALS_CHANNEL_ID`: ID of the channel where the users will be informed that the verification was approved
+- `VERIFIED_ROLE_ID`: ID of the role that's given to verified users

 ### Required permissions